Ten Things You Should Know about Divorce

 While it’s true that many women who have stayed at home to look after the children are in a weaker financial position than their husbands, divorce Courts have become increasingly keen to manage expectations on what they’re entitled to after divorce when it comes to maintenance.
 This was noticeably stricter after the financial crash where income is more precarious.
 Indeed, decisions are increasingly being based on the fact that the financial weaker person will have to get a job if they need money, rather than rely on indefinite payments from their wealthier ex-spouse.

-Assets You Held before Getting Married Can’t Always be Separated
+Assets You Held Before Getting Married Can’t Always Be Separated

-A divorce Court will consider the needs of both partners when making financial decisions, which means a settlement may include assets that one person held before they were married if housing requirements dictate the asset should be invaded.
-This can include pension contributions.
 This is one reason why couples may enter into a Prenuptial or Post-Nuptial Agreement, as it outlines the division of assets and income and says how these should be dealt with in the event of a divorce.
 However, a Prenuptial Agreement isn’t technically legally binding, so while divorce Courts are taking these into consideration if properly entered into, they are not compelled to apply them if it would mean an unfair result would be achieved.
 For example, a mother with primary care of a child being homeless.

-Courts Won’t Look Kindly on Hiding Assets
+Courts Won’t Look Kindly On Hiding Assets

-Divorcing couples are required to give full disclosure of any financial assets they hold worldwide.
-This means committal proceedings could be brought against anyone who knowingly tries to hide their assets in divorce, which could result in imprisonment even though it is a Civil rather than Criminal Court.
 At the very least, a Court will be less sympathetic towards a person who has tried to withhold information and costs orders may be made if time has been wasted because of the lack of disclosure.
 If your financial situation changes after you’ve petitioned for divorce and disclosed your assets, you still need to make this new information known on an ongoing basis.

 Don’t Try Reading Your Ex’s Emails

 Many couples will know each other’s online passwords, the answers to security questions and have devices synced up with each other.
 It may be tempting to try peeking at your ex’s sensitive information, such as emails, online photos, financial documents, company information, and scheduled appointments.
 However, this is against the law and can carry a hefty fine, and maybe even a prison sentence.
-You also must not take copies or hold electronic copies.
-While we’re on the subject, it’s worth taking some basic cyber security precautions of your own, such as changing your passwords and separating synced up accounts, to prevent your spouse trying to spy on you.

 Finances on Divorce Don’t Follow a Formula